adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/_index.md

 hidesections: true
 ---

-This section describes Disaster Recovery (DR) options between *multiple* Kubernetes clusters when using Portworx.
+This section describes the different methods for achieving Disaster Recovery (DR) between *multiple* Kubernetes clusters when using Portworx.

 There are 2 primary options for this: